ice-wm/FAQ/index.md

 There are two slightly different ways to do this.
 Use whatever suits your need.
 Option one: the window always stays on top of any other windows.
-Set the following option `name.class.layer: onTop`.
+Set the following winoption `name.class.layer: onTop`.
-Option two: the window sits in a rectangular zone of the desktop where no other windows can be placed: Use the doNotCover option:
+Option two: the window sits in a rectangular zone of the desktop where no other windows can be placed: Use the doNotCover winoption:
 `name.class.doNotCover: 1`.
-By the way: this is how the taskbar or the GNOME panel work.
+By the way, this is how the taskbar or the GNOME panel work.
 It's a good idea to use this on gkrellm, your icq client, or other monitoring tools you'd always like to have in view.